Abdul Waheed Chowdhury

 Major Abdul Waheed Chowdhury (1914–1965), also known as Major A.W.
-Chowdhury, was a World War II veteran decorated senior Bengali military officer in the British Indian Army.
-He joined Pakistan Army after the Partition and Independence of Pakistan in 1947.
+Chowdhury, was a Bengali-British Indian military officer and a decorated second world war veteran who served in both British Indian and Pakistani armies during his military career.
 During that period he was working at Joint Defense Council of Pakistan and Indian Army's transitional Supreme Commanders Headquarters in Delhi where he played a crucial role in formulating the Pakistan Army training and education doctrine and was instrumental in establishing the East Bengal Regiment.

 Early life and education

-Major Chowdhury was born on 1 February 1914, in Dariapur village, Habiganj District, Sylhet Division.
+Major Chowdhury was born on 1 February 1914, in to House of Dariapur,of Habiganj District, Sylhet Division.
 His father, Khan Sahib Abdur Rab Chowdhury, was the controller of examinations at Dhaka University.
 Major Chowdhury completed his matriculation in 1931 from the Nabakumar Institution in Dhaka and later passed the intermediate examination from Dhaka College in 1933.
 He obtained a B.A.
 (Honors) in economics from Dhaka University in 1935 and completed his master's degree in 1937.